craigargh/guitar-practice-core/README.md

 - ~~Implement basic vextab formatter~~
 - ~~Convert sequenceshifters into pickpattern that can take another pickpattern as a frozen argument~~
 - ~~Implement __ceil__, __gt__, __lt__ and __sub__ in Beat~~
-- Fill the end of exercises with rests
+- ~~Fill the end of exercises with rests~~
+- Allow ending to be filled with either last note or rests
 - 16th note exercises
 - Split pickpatterns into smaller modules
 - Add metadata to sequences (e.g. tuning, exercise title, bpm, time)